raysan5/riconpacker/README.md

 ## Handmade Software

-rIconPacker is handmade software, it has been meticulously developed using the C programming language, with great attention put on each line of code written.
+`rIconPacker` is handmade software, it has been meticulously developed using the C programming language, with great attention put on each line of code written.
 This approach usually results in highly optimized and efficient code, but it is also more time-consuming and require a higher level of technical skills.
 The result is great performance and small memory footprint.

-rIconpacker is self-contained in a single-executable of about **1 MB**, it could fit on a floppy disk.
+`rIconPacker` is self-contained in a single-executable of about **1 MB**, it could fit on a floppy disk.

-rIconpacker could be customized on demand for corporate users, if your company needs a custom version, just get in touch: ray[at]raylibtech.com

 ## Issues & Feedback

-You can report tool issues and feedback at https://github.com/raylibtech/rtools
+Note that the one-time-payment desktop version of `rIconPacker` comes with no support.
+Still, tool issues and feedback can be reported at https://github.com/raylibtech/rtools.
+They are reviewed with low-priority.

+For additional support, priority issues review or tool customization requirements, please contact `ray[at]raylibtech.com`

 ## License